 The age of the company says a lot about their longevity and their staying power.
 If your contractor has been in business for ten, fifteen, or more years, the odds are in your favor that you can count on them being around if an issue arises with your warranty.

 4. How many roofing projects have been completed to date?

-Along with the age of the actual company, it’s important to ask how many projects they company completes annually or have completed to date.
+Along with the age of the actual company, it’s important to ask how many projects the company completes annually or has completed to date.
 If other people are trusting them with their roofs, it’s a pretty safe bet you can trust them with yours as well.

 5. Are they truly local?
 Do they understand the roofing needs of homeowners in your area?

 Depending on where you live, you may experience weather-related events such as hailstorms, tornadoes, or hurricanes that can severely damage or destroy your roof.
 Take Florida for example.
 From hurricanes and hailstorms to heatwaves and downpours, homes in Florida are subjected to severe weather and overwhelming elements on an annual basis.

 A local roofing company will have the tools and experience to help you weather any condition that could threaten your residence.
 With such an intimate knowledge of your local climate, local roofers will also be knowledgeable about the roof designs popular in your locale and can recommend attractive colors and designs for your home.
 These design recommendations, while being aesthetic, can also help to reinforce your roof, keep you dry, and protect your home from the worst Mother Nature has to offer.